romania sights and destinations for day trips in transylvania attractions sibiu

 Via both routes you arrive in the southern part of the country, Walachia, a climate zone influenced by the Mediterranean.

-One of their earliest market towns, today the European Capital of Culture Sibiu, has succeeded to this day in maintaining some of its medieval feel.
-The historic old town, including fortified towers and city walls, has been extensively restored, and often enough the bygone centuries are still visible.
+One of their earliest market towns, today the European Capital of Culture, Sibiu has succeeded to these days in maintaining some of its medieval feel.
+The old town, including fortified towers and city walls, has been extensively restored, and often enough the bygone centuries are still visible.
 In this environment, vault bars, hard rock cafes and other places of savoir vivre have developed.
 During the summer the city embraces its visitors and regularly organizes events from cabaret and theater to open-air concerts, to local crafts guilds’ exhibitions on the central Great Ring.